Burakilgin/Burakilgin/README.md

 ## 🚀 About Me

-- 💻 I specialize in [your specialization, e.g., web development, data science, etc.].
+- 💻 I specialize in Artificial Intelligence, iOS Mobile App Developing and Robotics.
-- 🎓 I have a background in [your background, e.g., Computer Science, Software Engineering, etc.].
+- 🎓 I have a background in Computer Science and Business.
-- 🌱 Currently, I'm learning [technologies or topics you're currently learning].
+- 🌱 Currently, I'm learning Swift and new Python skills.
-- 📫 How to reach me: [your email or social media links].
+- 📫 How to reach me: burakilginnn@gmail.com.

 ## 🔧 Technologies & Tools

-- Programming Languages: [list your programming languages, e.g., Python, JavaScript, etc.]
+- Programming Languages: Python, C, C++, HTML5, CSS3
-- Frameworks & Libraries: [list your frameworks and libraries, e.g., React, Django, etc.]
+- Frameworks & Libraries: LangChain
-- Tools & Platforms: [list your tools and platforms, e.g., Git, Docker, etc.]

 ## 📈 GitHub Stats